HKonstanty/receipt-calculator/README.md

 # Receipt Calculator
 Sytuacje w codziennym życiu zainspirowały mnie do stworzenia aplikacji ułatwijącej prowadzenie rozliczeń.
+Everyday situation were an inspiration to create an app which would help to run settlements.

 ## Table of Contents
 * [General Info](#general-information)